15 Key Nutrition of sea buckthorn berries

 Sea buckthorn is the richest source of Vitamin-A in the form of carotene.
 Out of all Carotenoids known in nature 39 carotenoids more than any other have been identified in sea buckthorn.
 Carotenoids improve metabolic normalization and regenerate the injured tissues.
 The deficiency of Carotenoids in human foods leads to eye disease.

 These have a protective effect on mucous membranes of various body tissue including tissues in the eyes.
-Mucous membranes are protective in nature and are moisturizers and give lubrication.
-This reduces inflammation and has shown benefits in treating eye diseases like trachoma, protruding eyes goiter, keratitis bubble, eyelid burn, conjunctivitis, etc.
+Mucous membranes are protective and are moisturizers and give lubrication.
+This reduces inflammation and has shown benefits in treating eye diseases like trachoma, protruding eye goitre, keratitis bubble, eyelid burn, conjunctivitis, etc.

 Deficiency of these in human foods leads to poor growth, weak eyesight, decreased intolerance to diseases, and affects the mucus membrane of the gastrointestinal tract.
 Vitamin-A raises the physical and physiological capacity to work in stressful conditions.